-Qualcomm details Quick Charge 1.0 tech, says it's already available in over 70 devicesAlex Wagner - Deputy Managing Editor, News Desk
+Qualcomm details Quick Charge 1.0 tech, says it's already available in over 70 devicesAlex Wagner - Editorial Director of News and Content

 Battery life has always been a hot topic in mobile, and as phones continue to gain battery-sapping features like large, high-resolution screens and 4G connectivity, that'll continue to be the case.
 Today Qualcomm touched on the topic a bit in a post on its official blog, detailing the Quick Charge 1.0 feature that's currently found in over 70 Snapdragon processor-equipped products.
 Quick Charge 1.0 is an integrated circuit that interfaces with a regular USB connector inside of a device and can be used with any USB cables and chargers.
 Qualcomm says that the Quick Charge 1.0 tech, which it acquired last year, allows a device to charge up 40 percent faster than non-Quick Charge hardware.